It's not hard to care for a brood of chicks, but there's a lot of information out there which can be confusing and is often contradictory.

 One of the main problems with drink in the brooder is keeping it clean, and free from chick poop and bedding.

-In this article I examine the best drink of all for chicks, and how to keep it clean and safe to drink.
+In this article I examine the best drink of all for chicks, and how to keep it clean and safe.

 Your chicks are safe, warm, and have learned how to drink.